zicat/tributary/doc/user_guide_config_detail.md

 # Tributary User Guide of Config Details

-Tributary Config is consists of 4 parts include server, source, channel and sink, The details is introduced below.
+Tributary Config is consists of 4 parts include server, source, channel and sink.

 ## Server Detail